Content Related To 'Labor Law'

 Collective Bargaining Collective bargaining consists of negotiations between an employer and a group of employees so as to determine the conditions of employment.
 The result of collective bargaining procedures is a collective agreement.
 Employees are often represented in bargaining by a union or other labor organization.
 Collective bargaining is governed by federal and state statutory […]

-Lea en español Your job is more than just a way to pay your bills—if you are like most of us, it’s where you spend most of your time when you are not at home.
-So it’s important that it not become a place that you fear to go, either because of concerns about you […]
+Lea en español Your job is more than just a way to pay your bills.
+If you are like many of us, your job is a means for you to provide for your family and is where you spend most of your time when you are not at home.
+So, it is important that your […]